-There are also a multitude of reasons breastfeeding may not be the best option or even possible for some moms: “Anatomical reasons, or we have mother-infant separation reasons, medical concerns of the mother, there can be hormonal imbalances.
+There are also a multitude of reasons breastfeeding may not be the best option or even possible for some moms: “Anatomical reasons or we have mother-infant separation reasons, medical concerns of the mother, there can be hormonal imbalances.
 Multiple things can affect (a mother’s ability to breastfeed) and we flag those reasons often and we address them with education and help as much as we can.”

-For parents using formula, Sherri recommends, “Look at the lot numbers and expiration dates because we did have the (formula) recall and I think a lot of that formula is still in closets and pantries, so pay attention to that absolutely.”
+For parents using the formula, Sherri recommends, “Look at the lot numbers and expiration dates because we did have the (formula) recall and I think a lot of that formula is still in closets and pantries, so pay attention to that absolutely.”

-She also says it’s not a good idea to try to make your own formula and stressed: “Do not water the formula down to make it stretch in any way; it’s very dangerous for the baby.
+She also says it’s not a good idea to try to make your own formula and stresses: “Do not water the formula down to make it stretch in any way; it’s very dangerous for the baby.
 There was recent information about cow's milk being OK at about six months (of age) depending on the baby, so be cautious.”

-For some moms caught in the middle of the formula shortage, or who are close to giving birth and are now considering breastfeeding so they don’t have to worry about what may happen with the formula shortage in the future, Sherri says as lactation consultants, “Of course we love breastfeeding.
+For some moms caught in the middle of the formula shortage, or who are close to giving birth and are now considering breastfeeding so they don’t have to worry about what may happen with the formula shortage in the future, Sherri says as lactation consultants, “Of course, we love breastfeeding.
 We do feel like it is best for the baby but not all women can breastfeed and that’s OK.
 Everybody has the right to feed their baby the way they want to; we’re not arguing with that.
 We are here to support whatever it is within the confines of sharing research-based information on what’s best for you and the baby.
 We do share the advantages of breastfeeding, which are wonderful, but again not all mothers can and we understand that.
 We are a nonjudgmental organization.
-We try to support a mother’s needs and feeding their baby within the confines of the family abilities - her abilities, emotional or whatever else.
+We try to support a mother’s needs and feed their baby within the confines of the family's abilities - her abilities, emotions, or whatever else.
 We are here to support the family in any way we can.”

 There is also an active online new parent support group from UCHealth in Colorado Springs that meets once a week to offer support to any new mom, whether she delivered at a UCHealth hospital in Colorado Springs or not.
 Sherri says, “We have a new parent support group and we have outpatient clinics at both hospitals and that’s usually driven by a pediatrician referral.
-We also offer phone support so however we can - we give you resources about who to turn to online that are research-based sites that give you viable information that has been researched.”
+We also offer phone support so however, we can - we give you resources about who to turn to online that are research-based sites that give you viable information that has been researched.”

 UCHealth’s virtual parent support group meets every Tuesday from 9:30-10:30 a.m.
 Parents have the opportunity to meet other new parents, ask questions and get feeding support.
 To register, email MemorialLactationTeam@uchealth.org